 Spouse and Children—Your spouse may have to split the estate with your children.

-Spouse and No Children—Most of your estate will go to your spouse but part may go to your parents if
+Spouse and No Children—Most of your estate will go to your spouse but part may go to your parents if they are living.

 *The general rules vary from state to state; exact treatment would depend in the laws in effect in the